Mask and Vaccine Requirements FAQ's

 Can health care workers, school personnel, higher education personnel, and higher education students choose to be tested rather than be vaccinated, even if they do not meet the requirements for a medical or religious exemption?

 Yes.
-Individuals covered by the requirement to be vaccinated can choose to be tested on a weekly basis, rather than be vaccinated, regardless of the reason that they choose not to be vaccinated.
-However, an employer may choose to impose stronger health and safety requirements beyond the requirements of the Executive Order, such as permitting exceptions and weekly testing only for individuals with a medical or religious exemption.
+Individuals covered by the requirement to be vaccinated can choose to be tested on a weekly basis rather than be vaccinated.
+An individual does not need to qualify for a medical or religious exemption in order to opt for testing instead of vaccination.
+However, an employer may choose to impose stronger health and safety requirements beyond the requirements of the Executive Order.
+This could include requiring all employees to be vaccinated without the option of testing, except for those with a medical or religious exemption.